Masoule/masoule.github.io/product.md

 ---
 layout: page
-title: Product
+title: Product and Design
 permalink: /product/
 ---
-A selection of software products I managed.
+I managed the development of a variety of software products.
+Here is a few.

 <div class="columns">
   <div class="column-1-3">